dat4action/Sales_Market-Basket_analysis/README.md

 The analysis of the sales data has revealed the following insights:

-- The top-selling products are in the electronics and home appliances categories, with laptops and refrigerators being the most popular products
+- The top-selling products are charging cables, wired headphones and between more expensive products we can mention 27 in Monitor and iphone
-- The most profitable customers are in the high-income bracket and live in urban areas, with a preference for online purchases
+- The most profitable customers are in San Francisco
-- Sales trends show a peak in the holiday season, with a decline in the first quarter of the year
+- Sales trends show a peak in Octuber, November and above all December, with a decline in january-february and june-july.
+The best selling hours are at 12 and sunset.
-- Market basket analysis has identified several product associations, such as laptops and software, and cross-selling opportunities, such as offering a discount on printers with the purchase of a laptop
+- Market basket analysis has identified several product associations, such as ('iPhone', 'Lightning Charging Cable'), ('Google Phone', 'USB-C Charging Cable').
+This opens opportunity for offering the associate product and even evaluate adding a discount to it.

 ## Conclusion